Penne alla Vodka

-To make this dish efficiently, bring a large pot of lightly salted water to a boil, Meanwhile, in another large pot over low heat, melt a stick (8 tablespoons) of salted butter.
+To make this dish efficiently, bring a large pot of lightly salted water to a boil, Meanwhile, in another large pot over low heat, melt a stick (113 grams/8 tablespoons) of salted butter.
 Don’t let it brown.
-Add 1/2 to 1 teaspoon of hot red pepper flakes, and 3/4 cup of vodka.
+Add 2.5 to 5 ml (1/2 to 1 teaspoon) of hot red pepper flakes, and 177 ml (3/4 cup) of vodka.
 Light the dish carefully, touching a flame to the surface.
 The combination of alcohol and fat (the butter) could send flames shooting up briefly, so be sure to stand back.

-When the flames die down, add a 28-ounce can of tomatoes, drained of most its liquid, and break up the tomatoes with a wooden spoon.
+When the flames die down, add a 794 grams (28-ounce) can of tomatoes, drained of most of its liquid, and break up the tomatoes with a wooden spoon.

 By now the pasta water should be boiling.
-Stir in a 1-pound box of penne, and go back to the sauce.
+Stir in a 454 grams (1 pound) box of penne, and go back to the sauce.

-Add 3/4 cup heavy cream to the sauce, stir well, and remove from heat.
+Add 237 ml (1 cup) heavy cream to the sauce, stir well, and remove from heat.

-When the pasta is cooked al dente (still slightly firm, but with no trace of crunch), drain it well and add it to the pot of sauce (or return it to its pan and pour in the sauce).
-Add 1 cup of freshly-grated parmesan cheese.
+When the pasta is cooked al dente (still firm, but with no trace of crunch), drain it well and add it to the pot of sauce (or return it to its pan and pour in the sauce).
+Add 237 ml (1 cup) of freshly-grated parmesan cheese.
 If you are feeling flush, use Parmigiano Reggiano, otherwise use any freshly-grated parmesan (never the kind that doesn’t need refrigeration).
 Mix well so that the cheese melts into the sauce.
 Season generously with salt and freshly ground black pepper.
+A handful of finely chopped parsley (curly or flat-leafed) mixed in looks pretty and adds a touch of fresh flavor.
 Have a dish of parmesan to pass at the table, and serve with a green salad and some crusty bread.